Interested in learning about what sorts of clients I see?

 If you are interested in learning more about couples therapy and how it can help, below are some answers that may address some of your concerns.
-You may also contact me for a free phone consultation at (323) 301-0083.
+You may also contact me for a complimentary phone consultation at (323) 301-0083.

-Does our relationship need therapy?
+Does your relationship need therapy?

 Most relationships start off strong with passion, love, and excitement.